rahulyhg/NewsPortal-4/README.md

 2. SubAdmin: Can only edit the news which s/he has access to edit
 3. Users: Can only view the news

+##API Setup
+Now users can call to the /news.php?id=some_id or just /news.php The first one will return the specific id news and the other one will send all the news.
+Using basic authentication.
+So user must send Basic Auth headers.
+To access the api